simple-acme/simple-acme.github.io/manual/installation.md

 There is an official [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/) package available.
 - Run `winget install simple-acme` to install the program
-- Run `winget upgrade simple-acme` to upgrade to the latest version Note that WinGet is only available on Windows 10 version 1809 and later or Windows Server 2025.
+- Run `winget upgrade simple-acme` to upgrade to the latest version

+Note that WinGet is only available on Windows 10 version 1809 and later or on Windows Server 2025 or later.

 ## Manual
-Manual downloads are of course also possible.
-You can [download](/download) the latest version of the program from this website (hosted at GitHub) and unpack the contents of the `.zip` archive to a folder, for example `%programfiles%\simple-acme`.
+Manual downloads hosted at GitHub and linked on this website on the [download page](/download) unpack the contents of the `.zip` archive to a folder, for example `%programfiles%\simple-acme`.
 The website lists SHA256 hashes for manual integrity validation.

 To update from a previous version, simply unpack the contents of the archive to the same folder as the previous version, overwriting all files already there.
 Settings and renewals will be preserved!

 ## Chocolatey
 There is an official [Chocolatey package](https://community.chocolatey.org/packages/simple-acme/) available.
 - Install [Chocolatey](https://chocolatey.org/)
 - Run `choco install simple-acme` to install the program
-- Run `choco upgrade simple-acme` to upgrade to the latest version Note that due to the manual moderation process in use by the Chocolatey community, there may be couple of days delay.
+- Run `choco upgrade simple-acme` to upgrade to the latest version

+Note that due to the manual moderation process in use by the Chocolatey community, there may be couple of days delay.

 ## dotnet tool